 - Coming in contact with the blood or stool of a person who has the disease.

-- Eating or drinking food or water that has been contaminated by blood or stools containing the hepatitis A virus.
+- Eating or drinking food or water that has been contaminated by blood or stools containing the HAV.
 Fruits, vegetables, shellfish, ice, and water are common sources of the disease.

 - Eating food prepared by someone with the disease who does not wash their hands after using the bathroom.